angusmacdonald/erlang-etudes/notes/7&8 Notes.md

 You could have 2 player processes in the same, an extra for a dealer, or extra processes for the war or battlefield, or even for the deck.
 If the deck was the process, you could have checks for sending cards you don't have, or where a player isn't quick enough.

+#### Linking of Processes

+When you spawn a process you can *link* or *spawn link*.
+You usually want to do the latter to say that the lifetime of the created process matters to your lifetime.

+You can get signals back from this when the spawned process fails, and you can trap this or let it exit the creating process.
+If the creator dies, the created process will die too.

+You almost never want to just call one, because it means that one can exit and not affect the other (even if they are really linked).

+A *monitor* is less extreme, and sends a message rather than a trap.
+It's good for observing, but not for being directly affected.